 Traditional crisp recipes are usually loaded with sugar and butter, but they don’t have to be.
 The natural sweetness of seasonal fruit should take centre stage.
 This recipe I’m sharing today does just that; in fact, it’s healthy enough for breakfast which is how we enjoyed it this past weekend.
 It would also be lovely with a scoop of ice cream or coconut whipped cream for dessert.
 It yields 3-4 small servings so if you want something to serve a small crowd I suggest doubling the recipe.

 Peaches, plums, and cherries make up this stone fruit filling.
 It’s versatile though, so play around with the fruit.
 Apricots and nectarines would be nice too.
 I added a light dusting of coconut sugar, cinnamon, arrowroot powder, and chia seeds (the latter two absorbing water) into the filling.
-The topping is made up of almond flour (or almond meal, if you’d rather), rolled oats + oat flour, coconut oil, maple syrup, and sea salt.
-It tastes like a cross between an oatmeal cookie and granola without being sickly sweet.
-Be sure to keep an eye on the topping after about 20 minutes of baking and cover with tin foil if necessary.
+The topping is made up of almond flour (or almond meal, if you’d rather), rolled oats, oat flour, coconut oil, maple syrup, and sea salt.
+It tastes like a cross between an oatmeal cookie and granola without being sickly sweet!
+I love serving it with Coconut Whipped Cream or vegan ice cream.

 - 3 peaches, peeled, pitted, and diced